lucaballotta/ProcessingNetworks-RL/README.md

 # ProcessingNetworks-RL
-Code for simulations in CDC paper "A Reinforcement Learning Approach to Sensing Design in Resource-Constrained Wireless Networked Control Systems" by L. Ballotta, G. Peserico, and F. Zanini.
+Code for simulations in CDC paper "A Reinforcement Learning Approach to Sensing Design in Resource-Constrained Wireless Networked Control Systems" by L. Ballotta, G. Peserico, and F. Zanini (folder "CDC paper") and in preprint "To Compute or not to Compute?
+Adaptive Smart Sensing in Resource-Constrained Edge Computing" by L. Ballotta, G. Peserico, F. Zanini, and P. Dini (folder "Journal paper").

 ## How to run
 To test and plot behavior of pre-trained and custom policies,